Thiruppathi/react-redux-notes/README.md

 ```

 These are just `React.PropTypes` definitions.
 But unlike `PropTypes`, these `childContextTypes` are essential for the `Context` to be turned on.
-If you don't specify them, no child components will receive the context.
+If you don't specify them, no child components will receive this context.

 The **ContainerComponents** currently access the store through the props.
 Now you can access through `Context`